VisualSource/X-Wing-Wiki/docs/Obstacles.md

 The ship is assigned one stress token.
 Roll one attack die.
 On a :hit: result, the ship suffers one :hit: damage.
 On a :critical-hit: result, the ship suffers one :critical-hit: damage.

+- While a ship is at range 0 the ship cannot perform attacks.

 ![Debris Clouds](Debris_Clouds.webp)
 > These are three examples of debris clouds.